andrewferlitsch/Gap/docs/specs/vision_spec.md

 **Usage**

-When used as a setter and set to True, image augmentation for rotation is enabled during batch generation (see `minibatch` and `next()`).
+When used as a setter and set to `True`, image augmentation for rotation is enabled during batch generation (see `minibatch` and `next()`).
 In this mode, for each image, an additional image will be generated that is randomly rotated between -90 and 90 degrees.

 When used as a setter and set to a tuple, the min and max boundaries for degree rotation are specified, and optionally the number of augmented images to generate per original image.

 When used as a getter, the property returns whether image augmentation is enabled.

+The parameter to the `augment` property may also be a tuple.
+The tuple specifies the rotation range and optionally the number of agumented images to generate per image; otherwise defaults to one.
+In the example below:

 **Exceptions**